My goals are not subtle.

 Biography

-I joined the U.S. Navy in 2006 and was stationed in San Diego, where I served as a journalist and editor of the newspaper for the nuclear-powered aircraft carrier USS Nimitz.
+Originally from St. Petersburg, Florida, I moved to New York City in 1996 to study acting at the American Academy of Dramatic Arts.
+I joined the U.S. Navy in 2006 and was stationed in San Diego, where I served as a military journalist and editor of the newspaper for the nuclear-powered aircraft carrier USS Nimitz.
 After I completed my enlistment, I attended San Diego State University and earned a B.S. in Television, Film, and New Media Production.
 My senior thesis film War Torn was awarded the Kathleen Kennedy Grant.

 My interests include crossword puzzles, drinking coffee, and confounding expectations.
 I'm a proud member of the Dramatists Guild.